farhanhl-ds/noncontractual-customer-churn-prediction/README.md

 ## Background

 In **contractual** settings (e.g. subscriptions), churn is directly observable whenever a customer explicitly cancels.
 In **non-contractual** settings (e.g. e-commerce marketplaces), no such signal exists.
 A customer simply stops purchasing, and it is never immediately clear whether they have churned or are merely in a long inter-purchase gap.

+This project is based on the Buy Till You Die (BTYD) modeling framework, a family of probabilistic models that assumes customers transition between “alive” and “dead” states over time.
+While customers are in the alive state, they make transactions at a certain rate, before eventually churning at an unobserved point in time.
+The BG/NBD model is the specific BTYD approach applied in this study, selected for its analytical tractability and strong empirical performance in modeling non-contractual transaction data.

 This project tackles that ambiguity using two complementary approaches: